tomerBARZ/the-universal-mission-for-dcs-world/README.md

 **This is a BETA version, there may be bugs and there WILL be unbalanced stuff.**

-The Universal Mission for DCS World is an attempt to create a fully dynamic single-player/PvE mission giving access to the whole content of DCS World in a structure similar to the one found in old "simulators", like the early Microprose games (think F-117 or the Strike Eagle serie).
+The Universal Mission for DCS World is a fully dynamic single-player/PvE mission giving access to the whole content of DCS World.

 ### Features